INDIA - US IN CLOSE TALKS ON US IMMIGRATION POLICY REGARDING H-1B VISAS

-The US H1b visa is an important issue in India, that affects not just the thousands of immigrants from India to USA, who use this visa to live and work in the United States, but also the financial and economic well being of the rest of the country as well.
-It is not surprising therefore, that the entire country shows a keen interest, when rules regarding the H1B visa are reframed by the US immigration authority.
+The US H1b visa is an important issue in India, that affects not just the thousands of immigrants from India to the USA, who use this visa to live and work in the United States, but also the financial and economic well-being of the rest of the country as well.
+It is not surprising, therefore, that the entire country shows a keen interest when rules regarding the H1B visa are reframed by the US immigration authority.

-The previous administration, under President Trump, had used an executive order to suspend all work visas, which included H-1B visas, due to the Covid pandemic.
-This suspension, halted the entry of all high skilled non-immigrant professionals and their families into the United States.
+The previous administration, under President Trump, had used an executive order to suspend all USA work visas, which included H-1B visas, due to the Covid pandemic.
+This suspension halted the entry of all high skilled non-immigrant professionals and their families into the United States.

-The restrictions, which came into effect from June, the previous year, affected workers in a wide range of Industries, from healthcare to hospitality.
+The restrictions, which came into effect in June, the previous year, affected workers in a wide range of industries, from healthcare to hospitality.
 The group that was the most affected was the IT sector professionals, who have received the major portion of H-1B visa approvals each year.

-The data released by the Minister of State, demonstrated that Indians were the biggest beneficiaries of the H-1B visa program, over the last five years, with Indians bagging more than half the total number of visas issued.
-The minister has stated that the government has used its official channels to convince the US administration to revoke the ban on visas, and showcase the contribution, made by skilled Indian workers to the economic growth of the United States, and their especial part in the growth of the technology sector.
+The data released by the Minister of State demonstrated that Indians were the biggest beneficiaries of the H-1B visa program, over the last five years, with Indians bagging more than half the total number of visas issued.
+The minister has stated that the government has used its official channels to convince the US administration to revoke the ban on visas and showcase the contribution, made by skilled Indian workers to the economic growth of the United States, and their special part in the growth of the technology sector.

-It is to be hoped, that the new administration, adapts a more liberal policy when it comes to migration and working rights of deserving skilled professionals as well as their spouses.
+It is to be hoped, that the new administration, adopts a more liberal policy when it comes to migration and working rights of deserving skilled professionals as well as their spouses.